multiversx/mx-docs/docs/sdk-and-tools/erdpy/smart-contract-interactions.md

 }
 ```

 Now let's look at the structure of the interaction.
 It receives the path of the wasm file, where we previously built the contract.
 It also receives the path of the PEM file, the proxy url and the chain id, where the contract will be deployed.
 Another important parameter is the gas limit, where we state the maximum amount of gas we are willing to spend with this transaction.
 Each transaction cost depends on its complexity and the amount of data storage it handles.
+The last argument we must discuss is **recall-nonce**.
+As we know, each account has its own nonce, that increases with each sent transaction.
+That being said, when calling an endpoint or a deploy function and so on, we must pass the next-in-line nonce, for the transaction to be correctly processed.
+And **recall-nonce** does just that.
+It gives us the correct nonce by querying the blockchain for the last one.

 After the transaction is sent, erdpy will output information like the transaction hash, data and any other important information, based on the type of transaction.
 In case of a contract deployment, it will also output the newly deployed contract address.

 Let's now suppose we need to make the contract payable, in case it needs to receive funds.
 We could redeploy the contract but that will mean two different contracts, and not to mention that we will lose any existing storage.
 For that, we can use the **upgrade** command, that replaces the existing SC bytecode with the newly built contract version.